Adaptive numerical designs for the calibration of computer codes: Adaptive designs for calibration

 \section{Adaptive designs for calibration}

-To identify the global minimum of a costly black box code, denoted by $f$ (to avoid confusion with the calibration setting), the most efficient strategies are based on the Expected Improvement (EI) criterion \citep{Jones98}.
+To identify the global minimum of a costly black box code, denoted by $f$ (to avoid confusion with $y$ in the calibration setting), Expected Improvement (EI) criterion-based strategies can be performed \citep{Jones98}.
 They consist in identifying sequentially the input locations where the code $f$ should be run to be close to the global minimum, which is relevant when only a small number of simulations is allocated.
 Assuming $k$ simulations $f(\mb{D}_{k})$ have already been run, the EI criterion assesses the expected improvement of a new run (numbered $k+1$) in terms of getting close to the unknown global minimum of $f$.
-Let $\mb{v}_{k+1}$ be the input where the EI value is at its highest, meaning that,
+Let $\mb{v}_{k+1}$ be the input where the EI value is at its highest:

-where \begin{itemize} \item $F^k(\mb{v})$ is the current GPE which is built from $\mb{D}_k$, \item $m_k=\min{\{f(\mb{v}_1),\cdots,f(\mb{v}_{k-1}),f(\mb{v}_k)\}}$ is the current value for the minimum. \end{itemize} If a deterministic emulator were used instead of $F^{k}(\mb{v})$, for instance the mean $\mu(\mb{v})$ of $F^{k}(\mb{v})$, the EI criterion would be just the difference $m_k-\mu(\mb{v})$ if $\mu(\mb{v})<m_k$ and $0$ if $\mu(\mb{v})>m_k$.
-Given $F^{k}(\mb{v})$ is stochastic, Equation (\ref{eq9}) is written as the expectation of this truncated difference with respect to the distribution of $F^{k}$.
-The algorithm that consists of running the code at the input $\mb{v}_{k+1}$ then updating the emulator and starting again is called Efficient Global Optimization (EGO) \citep{Jones98}.
+where \begin{itemize} \item $F_k(\mb{v})$ is the current GPE which is built from $\mb{D}_k$, \item $m_k=\min{\{f(\mb{v}_1),\cdots,f(\mb{v}_{k-1}),f(\mb{v}_k)\}}$ is the current value for the minimum. \end{itemize} If a deterministic emulator were used instead of $F_{k}(\mb{v})$, for instance the mean $\mu(\mb{v})$ of $F_{k}(\mb{v})$, the EI criterion would just be the difference $m_k-\mu(\mb{v})$ if $\mu(\mb{v})<m_k$ and $0$ if $\mu(\mb{v})>m_k$.
+Given that $F_{k}(\mb{v})$ is stochastic, Equation (\ref{eq9}) is written as the expectation of this truncated difference with respect to the distribution of $F_{k}$.
+The algorithm that consists of running the code at the input $\mb{v}_{k+1}$ then updating the emulator and repeating this is called Efficient Global Optimization (EGO) \citep{Jones98}.
 The convergence of the EGO algorithm to the global minimum of $f$ has been proven with respect to some assumptions about both the smoothness of the code and the correlation function of the GPE \citep{Vasq10}.
-In current use, the algorithm is stopped when the number of allocated simulations is over or when the improvement of $m_k$ becomes negligible.
+In its current use, the algorithm is stopped either when the number of allocated simulations is exceeded or when the improvement of $m_k$ becomes negligible.
 According to this last criterion, EGO requires less simulations than other optimization methods with comparable levels of performance \citep{Ginsbourger}.

-\paragraph*{EI designed for calibration} Our contribution now consists in resorting to the EI criterion for the sum of squares of the residuals function $SS(\ms{\theta})$:
+\paragraph*{EI designed for calibration} Our contribution now consists in resorting to the EI criterion for the sum of squares of the residuals function $SS(\ms{\theta})$ {(defined in Equation (\ref{MC}))}: